quangdv09/quangdv09.github.io/README.md

 ## Author layout

-To change icon for the author profile, check free **Font Awesome** at [https://fontawesome.com/v5/search].
+- To change icons for the author sidebar profile, check free icon at [Font Awesome v5](https://fontawesome.com/v5/search).
+- Modify the icon class in **_includes/author-profile.html**.